joaomacalos/sfcr/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-See the vignettes for developed examples.
+See the vignettes for more developed examples.

 ### References